Wyndham Park Nursery School

 Session timings and options will be reviewed each year to reflect the needs of our community.
 Details of options available will be published on our website or can be gained through contacting the school directly.

-After the closing date all applications will be considered.
+All applications will be considered.

 If the school has enough places for all of the children applying, then they will all be offered a place.
 However, if there are more applicants then places the following process will be followed.